Reflection positivity and invertible topological phases: Fermionic theories with scalar internal symmetry group

 \subsubsection{The anomaly theory and its deformation class}

-Our starting point is the $B(s)^0$-module~$\SS$ which defines a free fermion theory on Minkowski spacetime~$M^{n-1}$ in $(n-1)$~dimensions, as in ~\S\ref{subsubsec:8.4.4}.
+Our starting point is the $B_{n-1}(s)^0$-module~$\SS$ that defines a free fermion theory on Minkowski spacetime~$M^{n-1}$ in $(n-1)$~dimensions, as in ~\S\ref{subsubsec:8.4.4}.
 In this subsection we sketch the associated $n$-dimensional anomaly theory, an invertible field theory in $n$~dimensions.
-(See~\cite{F4} for an exposition of anomalies from this viewpoint.)
-The anomaly theory is not necessarily topological, but it has a deformation class which is and we propose a general formula for it.
+(See~\cite{F3}, \cite[\S11]{F4} for expositions of anomalies from this viewpoint.)
+The anomaly theory is not necessarily topological, but it has a deformation class that is topological---or which can be regarded as a continuous invertible topological theory---and we propose a general formula for it.
 See~\cite{W1} for a discussion of many special cases from a more physical viewpoint.

-First, the real representation~$\SS$ of~$\GG{n-1}s$ extends to a complex representation~$\SS_{\CC}$ of the complexification~$\GG{n-1}s(\CC)$, which then restricts to a complex representation of~$\hh{n-1}s$.
-On a curved Riemannian manifold~$X^{n-1}$ with differential $\hh{n-1}s$-structure $P\to X$ there is an associated complex vector bundle $P\times \mstrut _{\hh{n-1}s}\SC\to X$ whose sections are complex spinor fields.
+First, the real representation~$\SS$ of~$\GG{1,n-2}s$ extends to a complex representation~$\SS_{\CC}$ of the complexification~$\GG{1,n-2}s(\CC)$, which then restricts to a complex representation of~$\hh{n-1}s$.
+On a curved Riemannian manifold~$X^{n-1}$ with differential $\hh{n-1}s$-structure $P\to X$ there is an associated complex vector bundle $P\times \mstrut_{\hh{n-1}s}\SC\to X$ whose sections are complex spinor fields.
 There is a Wick-rotated Dirac lagrangian, possibly with mass term, which is a skew-symmetric form on the space of spinor fields.
 If $X$~is closed, then the fermionic functional integral over the space of spinor fields is the pfaffian of the Dirac operator on~$X$.
 In a smooth family $\sX\to S$ the pfaffian is not a function, but rather is a section of the \emph{pfaffian line bundle}

 The bundle $\Pfaff_{\sX/S}\to S$ carries a canonical hermitian metric and compatible covariant derivative; it is $\zt$-graded by the mod~2 index.
 It is part of the anomaly theory associated to the module~$\SS$.